zimolzak/psci-resource-proposal/README.md

 # (4) Self-Assessment: Assessment and identification of appropriate e-trigger(s)

-This section will guide an implementing site to determine its priorities and how e-triggers could be employed to have the most impact.
-The *Measure Dx Checklist*[^appendix] will provide a framework for this step.[^measure] Sites will select one or more measurement strategies, and they will ensure that sufficient resources are available for diagnostic safety measurement activities.
+This section will guide sites to determine their priorities and understand how e-triggers could be employed to have the greatest impact.
+The *Measure Dx Organizational Readiness Checklist*[^appendix] will provide a framework for this step.[^measure] Sites will select one or more measurement strategies, and they will ensure that sufficient resources are available for diagnostic safety measurement activities.
 Sites must ensure sufficient personnel and technical resources are available and enrolled on the project to:

+1. Determine what diagnostic safety tools already exist at the medical center.

-1. Collect information about diagnostic safety
+2. Collect data about diagnostic safety.

-2. Respond effectively when learning opportunities are discovered
+3. Respond effectively when opportunities for improvement are discovered.

 The *Measure Dx Checklist* will aid participating facilities in assessing their readiness to start the project and where further